What is scoliosis?

-2. Scoliosis – this type of Scoliosis, on the other hand, has a spine that although is curved, remains fully functional.
-This type of Scoliosis is reversible as it is usually caused by something minor like a spasm or muscle pain, and in most cases, a difference in leg length that produces an uneven posture.
-Inflammations like appendicitis can also this type of Scoliosis.
-The good thing about non-structural Scoliosis is that once these underlying problems are treated, then Scoliosis itself will disappear.
+2. Scoliosis – this type of scoliosis, on the other hand, has a spine that, although is curved, remains fully functional.
+This type of scoliosis is caused by something minor like a spasm or muscle pain, and in most cases, a difference in leg length that produces an uneven posture, so it is reversible.
+Inflammations like appendicitis can also cause this type of scoliosis.
+The good thing about non-structural scoliosis is that scoliosis itself will disappear once these underlying problems are treated.

-As with most illnesses, there are risk factors that can increase your chance of having Scoliosis.
-Some of the known risk factors that increase your likelihood to have Scoliosis are as follows:
+As with most illnesses, some factors can increase your scoliosis risks.
+Some of the known factors that increase your risk of scoliosis development are as follows:

-- Genetics – Having a family history of Scoliosis poses a good likelihood that you will have the condition yourself too.
+- Genetics – Having a family history of scoliosis poses a reasonable probability of having the condition yourself too.

-- Age – Teenagers aged 10-15 have a higher chance of having Scoliosis than most adults, as this is the time where a growth spurt takes place and Scoliosis is most likely to develop in people.
+- Age – Teenagers aged 10-15 have a higher scoliosis risk than most adults, as this is when a growth spurt occurs, and scoliosis is most likely to develop in people.

-- Gender – Both boys and girls have an equal chance of acquiring the condition, but with girls, the likelihood that their Scoliosis will worsen and eventually require treatment is 10 times more than it is with boys.
+- Gender – Both boys and girls have an equal chance of acquiring the condition, but with girls, the likelihood that their scoliosis will worsen and eventually require treatment is ten times more than it is with boys.

-- Congenital Disorders – having congenital disorders, such as the one mentioned above (spina bifida) can increase a person’s likelihood to contact Scoliosis
+- Congenital Disorders – having congenital disorders, such as the one mentioned above (spina bifida), can increase a person’s scoliosis risk.

-- Neurological and Genetic Disorders – people with neurological disorders such as Marfan Syndrome, Down Syndrome as well as Cerebral Palsy can also be more susceptible to having Scoliosis.
+- Neurological and Genetic Disorders – people with neurological disorders such as Marfan Syndrome, Down Syndrome, and Cerebral Palsy can also be more susceptible to having scoliosis.

 - Previous Infections related to the spine

-Just like with other illnesses also, Scoliosis can have major complications if not treated immediately.
+Like other illnesses, scoliosis can have significant complications if not treated immediately.
 Some of these complications are listed below:

 - Lower Back Pain